LucaFilipozzi/keycloak-extensions/cache-required-actions-authenticator/README.md

 will fail.

-By adding this authenticator in a pair-wise way (to the _Direct Grant_ flow and also to the _Browser_ flow), it is possible to cache (in the Direct Grant flow) any required actions so that the attempt at obtaining a token via direct grant succeeds and to restore (in the Browser flow) the cached required actions.
+By adding this authenticator in a pair-wise way (to the _Direct Grant_ flow and also to the _Browser_ flow), it is possible

+- to cache (in the Direct Grant flow) any required actions so that the attempt at obtaining a token via direct grant succeeds, and

+- to restore (in the Browser flow) the cached required actions so that the user is forced to process them.

 ## usage

+1. copy the JAR to the deployment directory
-Add this authenticator to
+2. add this authenticator to
-* _Direct Grant_ flow with _restore_ set to false (default)
+   - _Direct Grant_ flow with _restore_ set to false (default)
-* _Browser_ flow, with _restore_ set to true
+   - _Browser_ flow, with _restore_ set to true

 ---

 © 2024 Luca Filipozzi.
 Some rights reserved.
 See [LICENSE][license].

 [license]: https://github.com/LucaFilipozzi/keycloak-extensions/blob/main/LICENSE.md